 - Then you’d want to understand the drivers responsible for this status (explanatory)

-- Knowing the status and its causes would help you assess what is good or bad in this biodiversity context, and for whom (evaluative)
+- Knowing the status and its causes would help you assess goods and bads, and for whom, e.g., species under greatest threat of extinction (evaluative)

 - Knowing what is good or bad and for whom helps you prioritize what to do about this biodiversity condition (instrumental)